 Dr. Kate Kingsbury obtained her doctorate in anthropology at the University of Oxford, where she also did her Mphil.
-Dr. Kingsbury is a polyglot fluent in English, French, Spanish.
-She is a polymath interested in exploring the intersections between anthropology, religious studies, philosophy, sociology and critical theory.
-Dr. Kingsbury is Adjunct Professor at the University of Alberta, Canada.
-She is fascinated by religious phenomena, not only in terms of their continuity across the Holocene and into the Anthropocene but equally interested in the changes wrought to praxis and belief by humans ensuring the infinite esemplasticity that is inherent to all religions, allowing for their inception, survival, alteration, regeneration and expansion across time and space.
+Dr. Kingsbury is a polyglot fluent in English, French, and Spanish.
+Dr. Kingsbury has conducted extensive fieldwork in both Africa and Latin America, specialising in the two titans of religion, Christianity and Islam, in particular their many vernacular forms.
+She is Adjunct Professor at the University of Alberta, Canada.
 Dr. Kingsbury is a staunch believer in equal rights and the power of education to ameliorate global disparities.
-She also works pro bono for a non profit organisation that aims to empower and educate girls in Uganda.
-Follow Dr. Kingsbury on Twitter
+She also works pro bono for a non profit organisation that aims to empower and educate girls in Uganda

 Santa Muerte is a death saint with a rich history and reflects the deep interplay of cultures and devotional practices in Mexico.